-Based on a comparison to similar BDC credit facilities, the terms and conditions of the Holdings Credit Facility and the SLF Credit Facility (as defined in Note 7, Borrowing Facilities) are representative of market.
-The carrying values of the Holdings Credit Facility and SLF Credit Facility approximate fair value as of December 31, 2013, as both facilities are continually monitored and examined by both the borrower and the lender.
-Both facilities were amended and restated during the year ended December 31, 2012 to lower the applicable interest rate spread by 0.25% and to increase the maximum amount of revolving borrowings available under the respective facilities.
-Additionally for the year ended December 31, 2013, the Holdings Credit Facility was amended and restated to further increase the maximum amount of revolving borrowings available.
-See Note 7, Borrowing Facilities, for details.
-The fair value of other financial assets and liabilities approximates their carrying value based on the short term nature of these items.
-The fair value disclosures discussed in this paragraph are considered Level III.
+Based on a comparison to similar BDC credit facilities, the terms and conditions of the Holdings Credit Facility and the NMFC Credit Facility (as defined in Note 7, Borrowings) are representative of market.
+The carrying values of the Holdings Credit Facility and NMFC Credit Facility approximate fair value as of December 31, 2014, as the facilities are continually monitored and examined by both the borrower and the lender.
+The carrying value of the SBA-guaranteed debentures approximate fair value as of December 31, 2014 based on a comparision of market interest rates for the Company's borrowings and similar entities.
+The fair value of the Holdings Credit Facility, NMFC Credit Facility and SBA-guaranteed debentures are considered Level III.
+The fair value of the Convertible Notes (as defined in Note 7, Borrowings) as of December 31, 2014 was \$117,803, which was based on quoted prices and considered Level III.
+See Note 7, Borrowings, for details.
+The carrying value of the collateralized agreement approximates fair value as of December 31, 2014 was \$117,803, which was based on the soft set.
+The carrying value of the collateralized agreement approximates fair value as of December 31, 2014 and is considered Level III.
+The fair value of the collateralized agreement approximates fair value as of December 31, 2014 and is considered Level III.
+The fair value of other financial assets and liabilities approximates their carrying value based on the short-term nature of these items.

-Fair value risk factors-The Operating Company seeks investment opportunities that offer the possibility of attaining substantial capital appreciation.
-Certain events particular to each industry in which the Operating Company's portfolio companies conduct their operations, as well as general economic and political conditions, may have a significant negative impact on the operations and profitability of the Operating Company's investments and/or on the fair value of the Operating Company's investments.
-The Operating Company's investments are subject to the risk of non-payment of scheduled interest or principal, resulting in a reduction in income to the Operating Company and thus the income of NMFC and AIV Holdings, and their corresponding fair valuations.
+Fair value risk factors - The Company seeks investment opportunities that offer the possibility of attaining substantial capital appreciation.
+Certain events particular to each industry in which the Company's portfolio companies conduct their operations, as well as general economic and political conditions, may have a significant negative impact on the operations and profitability of the Company's investments and/or on the fair value of the Company's investments.
+The Company's investments are subject to the risk of non-payment of scheduled interest or principal, resulting in a reduction in income to the Company and their corresponding fair valuations.
 Also, there may be risk associated with the concentration of investments in one geographic region or in certain industries.
-These events are beyond the control of the Operating Company and cannot be predicted.
+These events are beyond the control of the Company and cannot be predicted.
 Furthermore, the ability to liquidate investments and realize value is subject to uncertainties.